jay-j/golden-sun-manip/notes.md

 # TODO
-- determine memory address auto finding.
-Is the variability within golden sun, or within mednafen?
 - demo utility: put up on a GUI live updating character stats, allows you to choose character at will.
-Nuklear gui?
-- find where the djinn recovery info is stored
-- reverse engineer the monster structure
-- find out where monster quantities are listed
 - find out where active psyenergy option selection list is?